 High-Risk Merchant Accounts in Canada: A Complete Guide

-High-risk businesses in Canada encounter difficulties in obtaining approval for merchant accounts.
-Many acquiring banks impose strict requirements, making the process challenging.
-Some businesses get lucky and find a suitable solution after applying to multiple providers.
-Many struggle to find any provider willing to say yes.
+Many high-risk businesses in Canada face difficulties in obtaining approval for merchant accounts.
+Most low-risk acquirers impose strict requirements, making the process challenging.
+Some businesses are fortunate to secure a solution after applying to multiple providers, while others struggle to find any provider willing to approve them.
 These businesses, despite being legal, face survival challenges.

 At QuadraPay, we understand these pain points.
 This is why our content team has written this cheat sheet.
 This industry guide explores everything about high-risk merchant accounts in Canada.
 We are confident that this guide will help you understand ways to remove the obstacles that may arise in your quest to get a merchant account.
 You can listen to the audio version or watch the video version of this cheat sheet on our social media handles.
 Let’s begin.